crafn/website/www/content/jazz2_levels.md

 ![](data/jazz2/metsa_jcs2.png)

 #### Computer virus
 Tubelectric theme was one of my favorites because of the many types of ground tiles and the music, so of course I needed to do a level with it.
 At this point I started adding really "clever" obstacles on the main path of a level, basically requiring the player to examine the level in JCS or trying everything possible on every tile nearby.
 This level I didn't finish because new event tiles stopped functioning after the level had grown, and at the time I couldn't figure out why.
-I think there was some hardcoded limit how many events a level could have and I had crossed it with this huge level.
+I think there was some hardcoded limit on how many events a level could have and I had crossed it with this huge level.

 Looking at this level makes me feel like creating a new one with better, more indoor-like structure, and with more tubes!
 There could also be a puzzle making use of the pinball stuff...